Amoxicillin (as trihydrate)

 Storage and disposal

-Keep amoxycillin in its original packaging until it is time to take it.
+Keep amoxicillin in its original packaging until it is time to take it.

 If you take the capsules out of their original packaging they may not keep well.